-How to Connect Chromecast to a Wifi Network?
+How to Connect or Setup Chromecast to a Wifi Network?

 If you’re at a place like a hotel with an open wifi network and no required login, plug your Chromecast into the television and set it up on the wifi network.
 Otherwise, you can also try to create a Windows 10 hotspot.